 In our opinion, the Vroom Slide System is a huge improvement over the Schwintek Slide System.
 The first thing you notice is the bigger gears and roller bearings on the Vroom System.
 The motor is attached using four screws mounted into the gear block.
 On the Schwintek System, the motor is held in place with a single set screw that allows the motor to move about and if something happens to it or it backs out the motor can spin damaging the wiring.

-Again the comparison of the gears and block are much more substantial on the Vroom Block.
+Again the comparison of the gears and block is much more substantial on the Vroom Block.

 Along with bigger gears the tracks are bigger as well.

 Schwintek uses what they call a V-roller on their system, this nylon wheel rides in a groove on the bottom of the track.
-The Vroom System uses a metal roller wheel that has needle bearings for a much-improved system.
+The Vroom System uses a metal roller wheel with needle bearings for a much-improved system.

 One thing I missed getting pictures of on our old system was the seals.
 On the Schwintek System, the seals for the slide are 1 1/4″ wide, this left a gap on one of our slides.
 The Vroom guys said that wasn’t uncommon so they created seals that are 1 3/4″ wide.
-The only thing I would have liked different is instead of white seal assembly to have black.
+The only thing I would have liked differently is to have a black instead of a white seal assembly.
 We were told they ran out of black powder coat so we ended up with white.
 Not a huge deal to us.

 Before and After